jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (db) an amount equal to the tax fraction of the payment of a recovered amount to which section 5(13B) applies; and (e) any amount calculated under sections 21D(1) and (3)﻿(a), and 21F; and (ea)
-  (f) any amount of input tax in relation to any supply in respect of which paragraph (a) of, or the proviso to, subsection (2) has operated to deny a deduction of input tax, and that registered person has obtained, during the taxable period, a tax invoice in relation to that supply:
+  (f) any amount of input tax in relation to any supply in respect of which paragraph (a) of, or the proviso to, subsection (2) has operated to deny a deduction of input tax, and that registered person has obtained, during the taxable period, a tax invoice in relation to that supply; and
   (g) any amount calculated in accordance with section 20A in relation to any goods and services so supplied during that taxable period; and
-  (h) any amount calculated in accordance with section 20C in relation to supplies of financial services in respect of that taxable period:
+  (h) any amount calculated in accordance with section 20C in relation to supplies of financial services in respect of that taxable period; and
-  (hb) an amount calculated in accordance with section 20G in relation to the supply of an asset during the taxable period:
+  (hb) an amount calculated in accordance with section 20G in relation to the supply of an asset during the taxable period; and
+  (hc) an amount calculated in accordance with section 21HC in relation to a supply acquired in the taxable period by a unit title body corporate of which the registered person is a member; and
-  (i) any amount calculated in accordance with section 26: provided that a registered person who is entitled to deduct an amount from the output tax attributable to a taxable period may deduct that amount from the output tax attributable to a later taxable period if the amount has not previously been deducted from the output tax of the registered person and—
+  (i) any amount calculated in accordance with section 26; and provided that a registered person who is entitled to deduct an amount from the output tax attributable to a taxable period may deduct that amount from the output tax attributable to a later taxable period if the amount has not previously been deducted from the output tax of the registered person and—
     (a) the later tax period begins on or before the date that is the second anniversary of the earlier of the following:
       (i) the date on which the registered person makes the payment for the taxable supply to which the deduction relates: